carlospr/iris-datapipe/README.md

 You need to implement an **Ingestion process** which must provide:
 * `Input > InboxAttributes` transformation: here you extract the attributes that describe your input data.
 You will be able to search data using these attributes.
-* `Input > Model transformation` transformation: transform your incoming data into the DataPipe model you have previously defined.
+* `Input > Model` transformation: transform your incoming data into the DataPipe model you have previously defined.

 Rest of the components are provided by DataPipe and they will call your model methods.